adkelley/javascript-to-purescript/tut05/README.md

   either (\_ -> ys <> x) \_ -> ys
 ```

 This tip is straightforward and very useful in practice.
 In the PureScript example above, notice the expression `filter (_ == x) ys`.
 You may be wondering why I didn't write it as `filter (\y -> y == x) ys`.
-Well, the former is an anonymous function argument, because it represents an anonymous argument in the operator section of the filter function.
+Well, the former is an anonymous function argument, because it represents an anonymous argument in the predicate portion of the filter function.
 Think of it as a little syntax sugar to help shorten your code.
 You'll be pleased to know that it works for Records and other types of expressions as well.
 You can learn everything you need to know about anonymous function arguments from @paf31's [blog post](https://github.com/paf31/24-days-of-purescript-2016/blob/master/7.markdown), which was part of his series '24-days-of-purescript-2016'.

 ## Example 5 - `let` vs. `where` keywords